rafaelmerlotto/tracker-finance/README.md

 App Tracker Finance is a application designed to empower users in managing and tracking their finances.

 ### Introduction
- This application was developed with the aim for personal finance management.
-Gives the user the possibility to save or delete income, expenses and savings with real-time updates.
-There is a functionality that gives the use the possibility of changing into 5 different currencies.
+This application was developed with the aim of personal finance management.
+It gives the user the ability to save or delete income, expenses, and savings with real-time updates.
+Additionally, there is a functionality that allows the user to switch between five different currencies.

 ### For Installation follow these steps
 1. Clone the repository using the following command: